 - Non-porous and semi-porous flooring: At least one air mover per 400 to 500 square feet.

 - Direct-glue carpet installations: At least one air mover per 300 square feet of carpet area.

 - Stretch-in carpet: At least one air mover per 300 square feet of carpet area.

 You may have to use more than one type of air mover to properly complete a job.

 Placing Your Equipment Correctly and Effectively

 If you don’t place your equipment strategically, it will take longer to dry out the space, or it may not dry at all.
-The following general tips will help you determine how you should place your dehumidifiers and air movers.
+The following general tips will you determine how you should place your dehumidifiers and air movers.

 - Should be placed at the center of the room

 - If the room is too large for just one unit, stagger the units so there is an equal amount of space between them and the distance from the walls

 - Never place dehumidifiers facing each other or they will be drying the same area